iSEE Critical Conversation 2024 —

 Orange & Blue Room, Illini Center, Chicago

-For its sixth Critical Conversation, iSEE will bring together diverse stakeholders for a two-day forum to discuss solar farming on cropland, the relevant contentious issues, and the potential solutions to better integrate solar energy with agriculture in the Midwest.
-Farmers, solar energy developers, academics, financial experts, as well as representatives of environmental groups and government agencies, will engage in constructive dialogue about the current concerns associated with solar farming on Midwestern cropland.
-Our invited participants will also provide their perspectives on the role of agrivoltaics and the necessary policies from a regulatory, legal, and financial perspective to address these concerns for a more harmonized integration of solar and agriculture.
+For its sixth Critical Conversation, iSEE brought together diverse stakeholders for a two-day forum to discuss solar farming on cropland, the relevant contentious issues, and the potential solutions to better integrate solar energy with agriculture in the Midwest.
+Farmers, solar energy developers, academics, financial experts, as well as representatives of environmental groups and government agencies, engaged in constructive dialogue about the current concerns associated with solar farming on Midwestern cropland.
+Our invited participants also provided their perspectives on the role of agrivoltaics and the necessary policies from a regulatory, legal, and financial perspective to address these concerns for a more harmonized integration of solar and agriculture.

 By following the Chatham House rule for conversation, we aim to have an inclusive and engaging discussion to inform future research and initiate a collaborative network that will continue to consider multiple perspectives in developing a research agenda geared toward finding actionable solutions.
 After the two-day event, we aim to develop a high-profile publication that outlines a collaborative vision for a structured research program and innovative research projects that can deliver regional solutions to this critical issue.